qgis/QGIS-Enhancement-Proposals/QEP-8-geometry_redesign.rst

 - QgsGeometry has the same API as the current class.
 Internally, it holds a pointer to the new geometry class and redirects calls to it.
 To avoid performance overhead, QgsGeometry uses implicitely sharing.
 - QgsAbstractGeometryV2 is the base class of the new geometry classes.
 Instantiable classes are QgsPointV2, QgsLineStringV2, QgsCircularStringV2,QgsCompoundCurveV2, QgsCurvePolygonV2, QgsPolygonV2, QgsGeometryCollectionV2, QgsMultiPointV2, QgsMultiSurfaceV2, QgsMultiCurveV2
-- QgsVectorTopology / QgsGeos handles analytical operations like buffer/union/intersection, etc. as well as import/export between geometry classes and geos.
+- QgsGeometryEngine / QgsGeos handles analytical operations like buffer/union/intersection, etc. as well as import/export between geometry classes and geos.
 All this code is separated from the geometry classes now.
 The API has been further extened to prepare a geometry for better performance in case of repeaded topological operations.
 - In QgsAbstractGeometryV2 and subclasses, methods like 'draw()', 'transform()', 'mapToPixel()' and (in future) 'vertices()' are provided.
 The idea is that code (e.g. for rendering) calls these methods instead of having a switch over the geometry types and pulling out the vertices.
 Old code (or code for very special rendering operations) can still call asPolygon(), asPolyline() etc. and receives a segmentized geometry in case of curves.

 5. QgsAbstractGeometryV2 interface